Group Size

 Climbing Course and rest day at Lobuche

-In the morning, there will be a climbing course at the nearby hill, where your guides will teach you the required climbing skills and the basic safety instructions.
-The course will mainly consist of ascending on the fixed rope using Jumar and descending on the fixed rope using ATC guide or Figure 8.
-Proper usage of safety cord and Terrian instructions will be given too.
+Rest and get organized before moving up for the climb.
+In the morning, there will be a climbing course at the nearby hill, where your guides will teach you the required climbing skills and basic safety instructions.
+The course will mainly consist of ascending on the fixed rope using Jumar and descending on the fixed rope using an ATC guide or Figure 8.
+Proper usage of the safety cord and Terrian instructions will also be given.
+In the afternoon, there is free time to rest and get organized before moving up to Lobuche High Camp the next day.

 Meals: